 Here are some questions you should ask yourself to decide whether you should fly business class with your kids:

 - Can they behave themselves?
 The most important question.
 You really can’t take your kids into business class if you don’t think they’ll behave.
 It isn’t fair on the other passengers no matter what you’re paying to travel.

 - Can you manage them effectively?
 The key to flying with kids is realising that it is your job as a parent to keep them happy, quiet and comfortable during the flight.
 Sorry, you don’t get to watch the movies, drink champagne and put your feet up.
 You have a job to do!

 - Is it worth the money for you?
 Your flight will be more pleasant in business class.
 I can guarantee it.
 It’s another level of travel completely.
 You’ll actually enjoy your experience.
 From check in to the lounge to arriving refreshed at your destination.
 Business class is worth it if you can afford it.
+Check out how good Qatar Airways A380 business class is in this review.
 For some, it’s worth the money every time.
 For others, it’s a treat for special occasions like honeymoons.
 Do what you can to make flying in business class cheaper by using point hacking or flying with airlines that offer upgrade auctions to economy class travellers.

 My Experience Flying Business Class with Kids